Yes, 2022 is here – thankfully – and we can finally say good riddance to 2021.

 10. Set Clear Expectations

 It’s no wonder the results are disappointing.
-If your direct reports or team members aren’t “crystal clear” about what’s expected of them, don’t expect them to meet your expectations.
+If your direct reports or team members aren’t “crystal clear” about what it’s expected of them, don’t expect them to meet your expectations.

 Give them the framework for their success.